-Eight frequently asked GSS questions measure attitudes on women in politics and women working outside the family.
-One item, approval of women working when her husband could support her, was dropped because it reduced overall scale reliability.
-The resulting summary scale has a range from 0 to 7 representing the number of conservative responses on the seven items ($\alpha = .78$).
+Eight frequently asked GSS questions measure attitudes regarding women in politics and women working outside of the family.
+One item, approval of women working when her husband could support her (FEWORK), was dropped because it reduced overall scale reliability.
+The resulting summary scale has a range from 0 to 7 representing the number of conservative responses on the seven items (alpha=.78).
 The scale is strongly skewed.
-Thirty-four percent of the respondents chose no conservative responses on any of the seven questions while just 3% chose conservative responses on all the questions.
-We use a Poisson model to analyze those scale scores, although similar results are obtained with an ordinal logistic model or even a simple linear model.
+Thirty-four percent of the respondents chose no conservative responses on any of the seven questions while just 3% chose conservative responses on all of the questions.
+We use a poisson model to analyze those scale scores although similar results are obtained with an ordinal logistic model or even a simple linear model.
 (Refer to Appendix A for a summary of the questions and their loadings.)